 The following material will provide insight and tips on accommodating students with disabilities in your classroom and in online classes.
 You will also have a better understanding of the Disability Services process.
+For more information or to request your materials to be converted into an accessible format, contact Jason Crittenden.
+If you would like to review a brief tutorial of some of the technologies and methods of making materials accessible please examine our Faculty Resource Guide.

 Include one of the following statements in your syllabus:

-- Students who require academic adjustments in the classroom or by way of the web due to a disability must first register with ASU Disability Services.
+- Students who require academic adjustments in the classroom or by way of the web due to a disability must first register with Arkansas State Disability Services.
 Following registration and within the first two weeks of class, please contact me to discuss appropriate academic accommodations, technology requirements, software and hardware specifics and requirements.
 Appropriate arrangements can be made to ensure equal access to this course.

 - Any student in this course who has a disability that may prevent him/her from fully participating in this course should contact Disability Services (870-972-3964) as soon as possible so we can make the necessary accommodations to facilitate your educational opportunity.